frobino/EclipseTrainingSlides/tracecompass/slides.md

 ~~~

 - Example path: Requester/&lt;requester&gt;
-	- Where &lt;requester&gt; is taken from event field of CTF event
+	- Where &lt;requester&gt; is taken from an event field of a CTF event.
 - State values:
 	- 0=INITIALIZING
 	- 1=PROCESSING